web3/web3.js/packages/web3-utils/README.md

 ## Types

-If you are using TypeScript all the types are defined in `src > types` - please use them :)
+If you are using TypeScript all the types are defined in the `index.d.ts` - please use them :)

 [docs]: http://web3js.readthedocs.io/en/1.0/